Common name: Ginger (English); Gemmer (Afrikaans)

 ginger plants were carried on local vessels travelling the maritime

 trade routes of the Indian Ocean and South China Sea in the 5th century

 AD and probably before.
 The plants would have rapidly spread too many

 other countries along the way.

 In the 16th century ginger was introduced to East Africa and the Caribbean.
 It is now cultivated throughout the humid tropics.

-Order Form: ARC-ITSC Book Catalogue
+Order Form: ARC-TSC Book Catalogue